-As a registered trading partner with West Virginia Medicaid, logging into the Molina web portal at www.wvmmis.com provides a quick and efficient way to perform a myriad of functions, including checking on a member's eligibility.
-With the transition into the new Medicaid information system in January of 2016, providers are finding the online member eligibility function to be very useful in their daily practice.
-Whether or not the patient is a part of the managed care population or considered traditional Medicaid, the Molina web portal gives providers the ability to instantly check their member's enrollment program and their benefits.
+As a registered trading partner with West Virginia Medicaid, logging into the Molina web portal at www.wvmmis.com provides a quick and efficient way to perform a myriad of functions, including checking a member's eligibility.
+With the transition into the new Medicaid information system in January 2016, providers are finding the online member eligibility function to be very useful in their daily practice.
+Whether or not the patient is a part of the managed care population or considered traditional Medicaid, the Molina web portal gives providers the ability to instantly check their patients' enrollment program and benefits.

-Within the Verify Member Eligibility section of the web portal, there are a few options a provider can choose to get the information they may be looking for.
-A simple Date Span search can be performed to verify a member's enrollment for a specific date of service.
-Additional eligibility searches can be performed using either the HIPAA Category Code search or the Procedure/Service and Modifiers inquiry.
-It is important to note that just because a HIPAA Category Code shows as eligible, that does not mean that every service is eligible.
+Within the 'verify member eligibility' section of the web portal, there are a few options from which a provider can choose to obtain the information they may be looking for.
+A simple date span search can be performed to verify a member's enrollment for a specific date of service.
+Additional eligibility searches can be performed using either the HIPAA category code search or the procedure/service and modifiers inquiry.
+It is important to note that just because a HIPAA category code shows as eligible, that does not mean that every service is eligible.
 All applicable codes are based on the member's condition at the time of verification.

 It is always important to review your searches for accuracy prior to submission.
 Simple data entry mistakes can lead to inaccurate reporting of member information.
-Once a search has been performed, the Medicaid system will return a date stamped eligibility verification, which contains the details pertinent to the member's eligibility.
-In addition to important demographic information, features such as the member's enrollment, copayment, other insurance, PCP/Medical Home, lock-in, spend down and service limitations are all available for provider reference.
-All features are useful in determining how a provider can best serve their Medicaid patient.
+Once a search has been performed, the system will return a date stamped eligibility verification which contains the details pertinent to the member's eligibility.
+In addition to important demographic information, features such as the member's enrollment, copayment, other insurance, primary care provider/medical home, lock-in, spend down and service limitations are all available for provider reference.
+All features are useful in determining how a provider can best serve his/her Medicaid patient.

-If further clarification is needed, providers may contact the Molina Provider Services Department at 1-888-483-0793, Monday - Friday, 7:00 a.m. - 7 p.m.
+If further clarification is needed, providers may contact the Molina Provider Services Department at 1-888-483-0793, Monday - Friday, 7:00 a.m. - 7:00 p.m.
 All providers are encouraged to take advantage of this time-saving online feature today!